catalyzeio/stratum-docs/supported-addons.md

 ---
 title: Supported Utilities and Add-ons
 category: getting-started
-summary: Learn about supported utilities and add-ons for your Compliant Cloud environment.
+summary: Learn about supported utilities and add-ons for your The Platform environment.
 ---

 # Supported Utilities and Add-ons